Oakley Mod 5 Helmet Review

 Integration with Oakley Goggles

 The Oakley Mod 5 helmet has two brims that come with the helmet.
 The two brims have different venting configurations which match up with different types of Oakley goggles.
-I found while wearing this helmet with the Oakley Airbrake XL PRIZM goggle, I was able to get a perfect fit with just the right amount of ventilation which help prevents the goggle from fogging up.
+I found while wearing this helmet with the Oakley Airbrake XL PRIZM goggle, I was able to get a perfect fit with just the right amount of ventilation which helps prevent the goggle from fogging up.

 Fidlock – Magnetic Buckle on Chinstrap